top of page

 What Is Stock Negotiation?
 Understanding the Negotiated Market and How to Trade It with KAF Sekuritas

-In Indonesia’s capital market, trading is divided into several market segments, each governed by specific criteria set by the Indonesia Stock Exchange (IDX).
-These segments differ in terms of trading purpose, trading unit, price flexibility, and settlement mechanism.
+In Indonesia’s capital market, trading is divided into several market segments.
+Each segment is governed by specific criteria set by the Indonesia Stock Exchange (IDX).
+These segments differ in trading purpose, unit size, price flexibility, and settlement mechanisms.

-One of these segments is the negotiated market, where trading activities are commonly referred to as “stock negotiation” or negotiated trading.
-For seasoned investors, this term is certainly familiar.
+One of these segments is the negotiated market.
+Here, trading activities are often referred to as “stock negotiation” or negotiated trading.
+If you're a seasoned investor, this term is likely familiar to you.

 Negotiated Trading